alanrogers/simons/README.md

 ## pops.txt

-This file contains 2 columns: (1) the number of samples in a population, and (2) the name of the population.
+This file contains 3 columns: (1) the number of samples in a population, (2) the region in which the population is located, and (3) the name of the population.
 It was generated like
 this:

-    awk '{print $6}' samples.txt | sort | uniq -c > pops.txt
+    awk 'BEGIN {OFS="\t"} {print $7, $6}' samples.txt | sort |
+    uniq -c > pops.txt

+This file groups the Tlingit under CentralAsiaSiberia.
+They actually live in Canada.

 ## harris-ftplist.txt